fudge-fantastic/GitTalk_V2/README.md

 - loadGithubRepo(githubUrl: string,userId?: string,projectId?: string,githubToken?: string): Loading a Github repo into LangChainJS.
 Spits out an array of documents.
 - generateEmbeddings(docs: Document[]): Generating embeddings for an array of summarized documents

+## Jot down why we're not using JS for LLMs and embeddings
+- SDKs clashes: Cannot integrate langchain and vector DB SDKs together.
+- Too much complications while setting up the SDKs.
+- Cannot stress enough on how it sucks